KeralaPyApi/KeralaPyApi/README.md

 The KeralaBot class (defined in \__init__.py) encapsulates all API calls in a single class.
 It provides functions such as `send_xyz` (`send_message`, `send_document` etc.) and several ways to listen for incoming messages.

 Create a file called `echo_bot.py`.
-Then, open the file and create an instance of the TeleBot class.
+Then, open the file and create an instance of the Bot class.
 ```python
 import keralabot